Deeply Shape-guided Cascade for Instance Segmentation: Experimental Result

-All experiments are evaluated on MS-COCO 2017 dataset~\cite{Ref:Lin2014MicrosoftCC}, which contains about 118k images with corresponding annotations as training set and 5k held-out images with annotations as validation set.
-The main metric used for evaluation is Average Precision (AP) averaged across IoU thresholds from 0.5 to 0.95 with 0.05 as interval.
-Our models are trained on 118k training set.
-Results on the held-out 5k validation set and 20k test-dev set are reported.
+All experiments are conducted on the COCO 2017 dataset~\cite{Ref:Lin2014MicrosoftCC}, which contains about 118k images with corresponding annotations as the training set and 5k held-out images with annotations as the validation set.
+The main metric used for evaluation is the standard COCO-style Average Precision (AP) averaged across IoU thresholds from 0.5 to 0.95 with 0.05 as the interval.
+Both box AP ($\text{AP}_{\text{b}}$) and mask AP ($\text{AP}_{\text{m}}$) are evaluated.
+We also report $\text{AP}^{50}$ and $\text{AP}^{75}$ (AP at IoU threshold $=0.5$ and $=0.75$).
+Our models are trained on the 118k training set.
+Results on the held-out 5k validation set and the 20k test-dev set are reported.